linlu607/kandidatprojekt/readme.txt

 *****How to run the program *****

-To run the program you will need Python 2.7.13 and several extra packages, to get these packages you can use pip install for most of them.
+To run the program you will need Python 2.7.9 or later of the 2.7.x branch and several extra packages, to get these packages you can use pip install individually for most of them or use pip with one of the requirements files plus additional work on Windows.
 The packages that you need to install are:

 xlwt (which is used to save to excel, use pip to install) beautifulsoup4 (use pip to install)